quick start action guide

 Instead of using your home address – rent a mailbox.
 Renting a mailbox is relatively cheap, and the value is FAR more than the cost.

-I rent my mailbox from a storefront called Pakmail, but there are various options to choose from (The UPS Store or even the US Post Office are two other well-known alternatives).
+I rent my mailbox from a storefront called Pakmail, but there are various options (The UPS Store or even the US Post Office are two other well-known alternatives).

 Traveling Mailbox logoIf you want to take this kind of remote mailbox to the next level, you could even go with a “virtual mailbox” service like Traveling Mailbox (be sure to check out this awesome review that shows exactly how it works).
 With services like these, you can get everything scanned to you electronically without ever leaving your computer – you can even check your physical mailbox from your phone!